AndreaAzabal/hello-world/README.md

 # hello-world
-First ever repository in the platform
+My first ever repository in the platform.
+I am looking forward to learning how to contribute to the community with my projects.